 It is important that you and the applicant have carefully read the conditions for being granted a residence permit before you begin step 1.
 You can do this on the tab “Need to know” on the left.

 If you are a commuter and will not be residing in Denmark and for this reason will only apply for a work permit, you do not need to create a case order ID or pay a fee.
 Instead you kan go directly to step 3.
 Read more about commuting here.

-Due to the current COVID-19 situation, in many places and in a number of situations it is not possible to have your biometric features (fingerprints and facial photo) recorded, when you submit an application for a residence permit.
-The deadline for recording biometric features has therefore been extended until 1 July 2020.
+Due to the current COVID-19 situation, in many places and in a number of situations it is difficult to have your biometric features (fingerprints and facial photo) recorded, when you submit an application for a residence permit.
+The deadline for recording biometric features has therefore been extended until 31 August 2020.
 Read more about the extension here.